Yakuhito/yakuSwap/README.md

 ### My trade partner took a really long time (> 6h) to complete a step.
 Is there any danger?
 If the total time required to make a trade is higher than 16-18 hours, I highly recommend cancelling it by closing the client and the server, waiting another day and then opening the trade - that doesn't mean your partner had malicious intentions, though.
 Please keep in mind that your coins will get unlocked after a few days.

 ### I just cancelled my trade / My trade just got cancelled.
-How long should I wait before getting my coins back?
+How long do I have to wait before getting my coins back?
 If your trade gets cancelled for any reason, your coins will be locked for a certain period of time.
 For most currencies, that period is 16000 blocks from the moment the contract was issued (about 2-3 days).
 This long period was chosen in order to prevent a certain kind of attack against the swap.

 ### Can my Chia fork be added?